 Although the outside of Mrs Baird’s B&B in 1945 Inverness is filmed at the covenanter hotel in Falkland.
 The interiors of all the B&B scenes were filmed in Hunterston House which is in West Kilbride!

 If you head up to the top of the staircase at Hunterston, that’s where you’ll find the area where they built the makeshift reception of Mrs Baird.

 Although when you visit, it looks nothing like the reception.
 A door and a desk must have been installed.
 But, if you look closely, you can tell from the bookcases and the colour of the walls in the background that it is the spot.

 This is where Claire and Frank sign in and talk to Mrs Baird about the Eve of Samhain and folklore in Inverness.

 2. The bedroom that Claire and Frank stay in at Mrs Baird’s B&B

 Claire and Frank check into Mrs Baird’s B&B while in Inverness It’s also the spot where the ghost of Jamie stands by the Bruce fountain looking up at Claire in the bathroom.

-Although the exterior shots of Claire were shot on location in Falkland, the room where they were sleeping in Inverness was located at Hunterston.
+Although the exterior reels of Claire were filmed on location in Falkland, the room where they were sleeping in Inverness was located at Hunterston.